RedstormJones/SPDX_Eclipse_Plugin/README.md

 Version
 -------

-Once the SPDX Eclipse Plugin has successfully released version 1.0, versioning information will be added to this section.
+Once the SPDX Eclipse Plugin version 1.0 has been successfully released, versioning information such as a description of the new features and bug fixes will be displayed in this section.

 Documentation
 -------------